Sunday, 19 January 2025

 Performance and efficiency packed into one

 These new chips are designed at 4nm and feature Qualcomm’s 12-core Oryon CPUs.
 They offer impressive speeds for work and other tasks.
-That’s not all; these chipsets have a neural processing unit and an Engine.
+That’s not all; these chipsets have a neural processing unit and an AI Engine.
 This dedicated hardware is designed to handle AI tasks on the device, providing more efficient and faster performance.
 According to Senior VP Don McGuire, this is “a quantum leap forward in performance and power efficiency.”

 Awaiting real-world tests